perone/Pyevolve/docs/source/examples.rst

 Filename: :file:`examples/pyevolve_ex3_schaffer.py`

-This examples tries to minimize the Schaffer F6 function, this function is a deceptive function, considered a GA-hard function to optimize:
+This examples tries to minimize the Schaffer F6 function.
+This function is a deceptive function, considered a GA-hard function to optimize:

 .. literalinclude:: ../../examples/pyevolve_ex3_schaffer.py